 In a sense inurement also plays an important role.
 Now that the person to whom we have been used to, leaves us, we are in a tragic state of mind.
 We can not imagine how to get over a breakup.

 The tragedy needs to be processed, and this is done through grieving.
 Grieving is actually the process of letting go of the relationship.
 Suzanne Lachmann psychologist determines seven stages of grieving.
 They can occur all at once or in varying orders and times.

 1. First comes the need to know the answers.
 After being dumped, we are desperate for explanations, we must know why this happened.
-We might remember things the he said, that are in contradiction with the breakup, and we might cling to them stubbornly.
+We might remember things that he said, that are in contradiction with the breakup, and we might cling to them stubbornly.
 At other times moments of (painful) clarity flash in.

 You live in a sort of confusion, and you try to make sense of something so crushing, this is all you think about or talk about.
 You might start to debate this issue of yours with people, who surround you, even with strangers.
 The point is to justify, why the relationship shouldn’t have ended, as if convincing them, you would convince your ex boyfriend.

 Of course, this is not a very elegant behaviour, and at this point you should refrain from going through your story obsessively over and over again.
 This is something we think it’s good when trying to figure out how to get over a breakup.

 At first friends, family and colleagues listen, but after a while they are not so keen on listening to your reasoning.